zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_WITH_DS_TESTER.md

 ![Scenario execution 2](./images/docker-compose/scenario-2.png)

-## 9. Demo Video ##
+## 10. Demo Video ##

 - Here is the link to the [youtube video](https://www.youtube.com/watch?v=ENQiwl2EYl8)

-## 10. Notes ##
+## 11. Notes ##

 - The `oai-ext-dn` container is optional and is only required if the user wants to ping the dsTest UE.
 In general this container is not required except for testing purposes.
-- There is a possibility to perform the same test or setup the core network without nrf by using `docker-compose/docker-compose-no-nrf.yaml` [file](../docker-compose/docker-compose-no-nrf.yaml) .
-Check the configuration before using the compose file.
+- Using the python script from above you can perform minimum `AMF, SMF, UPF (SPGWU), NRF, MYSQL` and basic `AMF, SMF, UPF (SPGWU), NRF, UDM, UDR, AUSF, MYSQL` 5g core funtional testing with `FQDN/IP` based feature along with `NRF/noNRF`.
+Check the configuration before using the docker compose [files](../docker-compose/).
 - This tutorial can be taken as reference to test the OAI 5G core with a COTS UE.
 The configuration files has to be changed according to the gNB and COTS UE information should be present in the mysql database.
 - Generally, in a COTS UE two PDN sessions are created by default so configure the IMS in SMF properly.
-Currently some parameters can not be configured via [docker-compose.yaml](../docker-compose/docker-compose.yaml).
+Currently some parameters can not be configured via [docker-compose-basic-nrf.yaml](../docker-compose/docker-compose-basic-nrf.yaml).
 We recommend you directly configure them in the conf file and mount the file in the docker during run time.
-- Its not necessary to use [core-network.sh](../docker-compose/core-network.sh) bash script, it is possible to directly deploy using `docker-compose` command
+- Its not necessary to use [core-network.py](../docker-compose/core-network.py) bash script, it is possible to directly deploy using `docker-compose` command
 - In case you want to deploy debuggers/developers core network environment with more logs please follow [this tutorial](./DEBUG_5G_CORE.md)

     ```
     #To start the containers
-    docker-compose -f <file-name> -p <project-name> up -d
+    docker-compose -f <file-name> up -d
     #To check their health status
-    docker-compose -f <file-name> -p <project-name> ps -a
+    docker-compose -f <file-name> ps -a
     #To stop the containers
-    docker-compose -f <file-name> -p <project-name> down
+    docker-compose -f <file-name> down
     ```